vincetrien-ngo/ECE178-FPGAEthernetComm/README.md

 ![OSI Model Image](https://github.com/vincetrien-ngo/ECE178-FPGAEthernetComm/blob/master/img/blockdiagram.PNG)
 <h3>Figure 2: Block Diagram of the Triple-Speed Ethernet System</h3>

+Figure 2 shows how the different components on the FPGA will interact with each other using a block diagram.

 ![OSI Model Image](https://github.com/vincetrien-ngo/ECE178-FPGAEthernetComm/blob/master/img/qsysblock.PNG)
 <h3>Figure 3: Block Diagram of the Qsys Subsystem</h3>

+Figure 3 shows the bloack diagram that will be created using Qsys.
+Triple-Speed ethernet can be found as a subsystem within Qsys.

 <h1>Proposed Project:</h1>